No Notifications to show at the moment. Check back later!

-However, before returning to the Catalan capital, Cruyff had already built up plenty of experience as a trainer.
-He debuted on the Ajax bench, the other of the two clubs he had starred at as a player.
-He led the team to a Dutch Cup title in 1986, followed by Cup Winners Cup success a year later.
+Before returning to the Catalan capital, Cruyff had already built up plenty of experience as a coach.
+His first job as coach was with Ajax, a club where he had starred as a player.
+He led the team to a Dutch Cup title in 1986, followed by Cup Winners' Cup success a year later.
 In Holland, he was strongly praised for the attacking flair he imposed on his sides and also for his commendable work as talent spotter, discovering, for example Marco Van Basten and Dennis Bergkamp.

-However, the Dutchman's two last seasons at the Club were far less successful, and during that time, Barça failed to capture a single title.
-As a result of his very public disagreements with the president, Josep Lluís Núñez, Cruyff left the club via the back door.
-It was only after a series of legal disputes that the Club and the Dutchman came to the agreement to stage two emotional testimonials at the Camp Nou and Amsterdam Arena.
+However, the Dutchman's two last seasons at the Club were less successful, and during that time, Barça failed to capture a single title.
+As a result of his very public disagreements with the president, Josep Lluís Núñez, in 1996 Cruyff left the club via the back door.
+Later, the Club and the Dutchman came to the agreement to stage two emotional testimonials at the Camp Nou and Amsterdam Arena.